 As you can see above, the spoon only has a dark blue/black, and two or three shades of medium blues.
-At first I was going to keep this painting really loose but decided to pump up the realism a bit which you can see below.
+At first, I was going to keep this painting loose but decided to pump up the realism a bit which you can see below.

 The Highlights Create The Magic When Painting Shiny Things